hgreich/Symbiodiniaceae_Pump_Iron/README.md

 iron concentration abbreviations and species abbrevs

 ## File overview
 **raw_cell_count_tracker** Excel file with raw cell count data (batch sheet).
 Cell densities were calculated with a beckman coulter counter for 5 Symbiodiniaceae species exposed to 4 iron concentrations.
-The innoculation density sheet includes cell density info for stock cultures/
+The innoculation density sheet includes cell density info for stock cultures

 **fig_2_stats.xlsx** Excel file of cell density and stdev of cultures exposed to four iron concentrations (averages and stdev are from raw cell count tracker file).

 **fig_2_cell_density_.Rmd** Rmarkdown file of cell density figure (fig 2) and corresponding statistics.
 Calls upon the fig_2_stats excel file.

 **fig_3_specific_growth.xlsx** Excel file with sheets including average specific growth (used for R), and the (raw) calculation for each species.

 **fig_3_specific_growth.Rmd** corresponding Rmarkdown file for specific growth figure (Fig 3)

 ## Abstract